 Amy Adams Strunk assumed the role of controlling owner of the team in March 2015.
 She also serves as the co-chairman of the franchise's Board of Directors.

 In her time as controlling owner Strunk has transformed the franchise through her vision, commitment and decisions that have set the team on an ascending trajectory.
 Team President/CEO Burke Nihill, General Manager Ran Carthon and Head Coach Mike Vrabel have been tasked with executing her vision.
 Additionally, she has annually committed significant resources to upgrade Nissan Stadium and the team's practice facility, Ascension Saint Thomas Sports Park.
 Strunk also continues to grow the administrative staff for the franchise with significant additions across all departments.

 All those changes and investments translated to success on the field as the Titans went from a three-win team in 2015, to posting six consecutive winning seasons, playoff berths in four of the last five years, a trip to the AFC Championship game in 2019, back-to-back division titles (2020, 2021) and the top seed in the AFC playoffs in 2021.
-It was the franchise's first division title since 2008, first consecutive division titles since 1960-62, first appearance in the AFC Championship game since 2002, and the streak of five consecutive winning seasons is the longest in the "Titans era" (1999-present).
+It was the franchise's first division title since 2008, first consecutive division titles since 1960-62, first appearance in the AFC Championship game since 2002, and the streak of six consecutive winning seasons is the longest in the "Titans era" (1999-present).